 WIC Videos – Learn About eWIC!

-Orientation videos for new WIC participants are found below (English and Spanish):
+Orientation videos for new WIC participants are found below (English, Spanish and other languages):

-eWIC transition videos for current WIC participants are found below (English and Spanish):
+eWIC transition videos for previous WIC participants are found below (English and Spanish):

 An informational video about maximizing WIC food benefits is found below:

 How to use the WIC Shopper app (no audio):

 Wondering what foods are allowed to be purchased with your eWIC card?
 Click on the booklet below.